EresuLT/7-Bootstrap-show-hide-elements/README.md

 # 5-SASS-project

 Here is my 7th project.
 I've made this form by using HTML & CSS skills.
-Also I used bootstrap for styling my project.
+Also I've used bootstrap for styling my project.
 In this project, We have made this sizing project for learning how bootstrap show-hide codes changes our website's media visibility.
 I learned how to shape website with HTML and CSS codes and how to use bootstrap codes for websites.